Blinken presses Griner, Whelan deal in call with top Russian - NewsBreak

 Blinken presses Griner, Whelan deal in call with top Russian

-WASHINGTON (AP) — Secretary of State Antony Blinken said he spoke to Russian Foreign Minister Sergey Lavrov by phone on Friday and urged Moscow to accept a U.S. offer to release WNBA star Brittney Griner and another American detainee, Paul Whelan.
+Secretary of State Antony Blinken said he spoke to Russian Foreign Minister Sergey Lavrov by phone on Friday and urged Moscow to accept a U.S. offer to release WNBA star Brittney Griner and another American detainee, Paul Whelan

 It was Blinken's first talk with his Russian counterpart since before Russia's invasion of Ukraine in February.